 Regional dishes abound – seafood platters, oysters, local ciderand the famous Breton crepes.
 Leisure facilities, watersports and fishing are easy to find.

-Enjoy a cruise on Brittany’s gentle waterways from our three cruiser boat bases and a Penichette boat base.
+Enjoy a cruise on Brittany’s gentle waterways from one of six boat bases.

-South from Messac, the River Vilaine reaches Redon, the ‘little Venice’ of Brittany, where many routes meet and our penichette base is located.
+South from Messac, home to a cruiser boat base the River Vilaine reaches Redon, the ‘little Venice’ of Brittany, where many routes meet.
 Don’t miss St Saveur Abbey.
 Going north west take the River Aff to the floral town of La Gacilly, home to the famous Yves Rocher botanical gardens.
-On the Canal de Nantes et Brest cruise through forests and reed beds to picturesque Malestroit, and then on to the imposing waterside turreted castle of Josselin.
+Take the Canal de Nantes et Brest from our penichette base at Saint-Martin-sur-Oust along a beautiful waterway through forests and reed beds to picturesque Malestroit, and then on to the imposing waterside turreted castle of Josselin.

 From Redon it is a short distance south under the iron bridge of Port de Roche and its Napoleonic seals to the pretty port of La Roche Bernard.

 Explore its narrow winding streets and perhaps try local oysters at a seafood restaurant.

 South east from Redon, the Canal de Nantes et Brest crosses the viaduct at Corbinieres.
 Cruise the forest of Gavre to Blain and its famous chateau before reaching the River Erdre.
 According to a Breton legend, 100 castles were built along its banks.